Actifio/AGMPowerCLI/UsageExamples.md

 ```
 We have two choices on how to handle this image:

 1. Unmount and delete.
-This command deletes the mounted image record on the appliance side and the Compute Engine Instance on the GCP side.
+This command deletes the mounted image record on the appliance side and the Compute Engine Instance on the Google Cloud side.

 ```
  Remove-AGMMount Image_0021181  -d
 ```
-2. Preserve the image on GCP side.
-This command deletes the mounted image record on the appliance side but leaves the Compute Engine Instance on the GCP side.
+2. Preserve the image on Google Cloud side.
+This command deletes the mounted image record on the appliance side but leaves the Compute Engine Instance on the Google Cloud side.
 In the Web GUI this is called forgetting the image.
 You can see the only difference with the choice above is the -p for preserve.
 ```
  Remove-AGMMount Image_0021181  -d -p
 ```